Providing telecommunications visibility to the European Commission

 The site of European institutions since 1952, Luxembourg capital is one of the three institutional seats of the European Union.
 With no less than 12 institutions or services related to the European Union, the capital of the Grand Duchy accommodates several thousand people responsible for working on European administration.
 This translates into the permanent presence of some 12,600 European officials.

 The telephony platform used within the European Commission, consists of a total of 60 000 fixed and mobile phones.
-Due to the use of various telephony providers; differing contracts; multiple collaborator locations or sites and heterogeneous databases/tools where telephony data is stored; it is currently impossible for the telephony administrators to have a clear view of telephony usage.
+Due to the use of various telephony providers; differing contracts; multiple collaborator locations or sites and heterogeneous databases/tools where telephony data is stored; it is currently cumbersome for the telephony administrators to have a clear view of telephony usage.
 This would include phone call history, up to date extracts of devices, subscriptions and real time call billing verification.

 The challenge put forward by the European Commission to Flexcom, was to deliver an easy-to-use solution, able to automatically centralize telephony data and to provide specific KPI’s.